mokunet

 Where the numbers come from

 Baselines are not collected by Mokunet.
-They are verified statistical variables pulled from authoritative federal programs through Google Data Commons.
+They are official statistical variables pulled from authoritative federal programs through Google Data Commons.

 USDA Agriculture Census